 ##Introduction

 Understanding how to determine if the reactions are reversible or irreversible is a fundamental skill in chemistry that bridges theoretical concepts and practical laboratory work.
-So this article provides a clear, step‑by‑step guide, explains the underlying science, and answers common questions, enabling students and curious learners to confidently classify chemical reactions.
+This article provides a clear, step‑by‑step guide, explains the underlying science, and answers common questions, enabling students and curious learners to confidently classify chemical reactions.
 By the end, you will know exactly what criteria to use, which observable clues to watch for, and how to apply this knowledge in exams, research, or everyday problem solving.

 How to Determine if a Reaction Is Reversible or Irreversible